Obtaining Nonintervention Powers

 - Insolvency: The estate is not solvent.
 Estate solvency is an absolute requirement for Nonintervention Powers.
 A probate proceeding for an insolvent estate will necessarily be Court-supervised (an “intervention” probate).

-- Intestacy + Separate Property: Descendant died intestate and you are not his/her surviving spouse, or separate property is in the estate, or Descendant has children of a prior marriage, etc. Although you can’t qualify under the 2nd situation (allowing you to avoid Notice of Hearing), you should be able to qualify for Nonintervention Powers under the 3rd situation so long as you were not a creditor of Descendant at his/her death.
+- Intestacy + Separate Property: Decedent died intestate and you are not his/her surviving spouse, or separate property is in the estate, or Decedent has children of a prior marriage, etc. Although you can’t qualify under the 2nd situation (allowing you to avoid Notice of Hearing), you should be able to qualify for Nonintervention Powers under the 3rd situation so long as you were not a creditor of Decedent at his/her death.
 See: Satisfying the Notice Requirements.

 Problem: If you still do not appear to be able to qualify for Nonintervention Powers, you might:

 - Petition for Letters and for Nonintervention Powers sequentially.
 See: Petitioning for Nonintervention Powers after Your Appointment.
 Perhaps your circumstances will change in the interim.
 Or —